A site devoted to the worlds of Surrealism & Avant-Garde Theatre

 A series of round table discussions are held by the Surrealists, exploring the nature of sex.
 They continue, sporadically, until 1932.

 The Alfred Jarry Theater presents an experimental production of Strindberg's A Dream Play, directed by Artaud.
-Six months later, Vitrac's Victor, or The Children Are In Power is performed.
+Six months later, Vitrac's Victor, or The Children Are In Power is staged.

 1929